Max amount of FITech students: 15

 Persons without a valid study right to a Finnish university have preference to this course.

-During the course, students learn essential motivations and techniques for distributed systems.
+During the course, students learn essential motivations and solution techniques for distributed systems.

-On a more detailed level, students learn the basic distributed system techniques, including architectures, processes, communication, naming, modelling, synchronization, consistency and replication, and fault tolerance.
-In addition, the course covers advanced topics such as edge computing and blockchain.
+On a more detailed level, we discuss about the basic distributed system techniques, including architectures, processes, communication, naming, modelling, synchronization, consistency and replication, and fault tolerance.
+In addition, the course may covers advanced topics like edge computing or blockchains.
 We propose solutions for these challenges on different levels of abstraction, in hardware, operating systems, middleware, and application-level architectures.
 The solutions address distributed processing and storage, their algorithms, mutual communication protocols, and failure situations with recovery options.
 Common solutions are discussed on replica management, data consistency models and management, and agreements between untrusted agents.
 Distribution benefits and disadvantages and effects of inter-dependencies of different solutions will be estimated.

 The course is based on the course books, including Maarten van Steen and Andrew S Tanenbaum Distributed Systems – Principles and Paradigms, Third Edition, 2017, Sukumar Ghosh: Distributed systems an algorithmic approach, 2nd edition, Chapman&Hall/CRC, 2015.
 Any other distributed systems textbook covering the topics of the course is also possible to use.